To: Maryland General Assembly Leadership

-We, the people of Maryland, call upon the Maryland General Assembly, commencing January 12, 2022, to pass the Maryland Environmental Human Rights Amendment and thus add this amendment to the ballot at the next general election on November 8, 2022.
+We, the people of Maryland, call upon the Maryland General Assembly to pass the Maryland Environmental Human Rights Amendment and thus add this amendment to the 2024 general election ballot.

-This amendment to the Declaration of Rights section of the Maryland Constitution would guarantee that every person, as a matter of basic human dignity, has a fundamental and inalienable right to a healthful, stable environment.
+This amendment to the Declaration of Rights section of the Maryland Constitution would guarantee that each person has a fundamental and inalienable right to a healthful and sustainable environment.
 It would codify that the State is trustee of Maryland’s natural resources, including its air, lands, waters, wildlife, and ecosystems, for the benefit and enjoyment of both present and future generations.

 “Each person’s fundamental and inalienable right to a healthful environment” was established in the Maryland Environmental Policy Act that the Maryland General Assembly passed in 1973.